phylum-dev/phylum-analyze-pr-action/README.md

 [our website](https://phylum.io).

-Once configured for a repository, this action will provide analysis of project dependencies from lockfiles or manifests during a Pull Request (PR) and output the results as a comment on the PR.
+Once configured for a repository, this action will provide analysis of project dependencies from lockfiles or manifests during a Pull Request (PR) and output the results as a comment on the PR unless the option to skip comments is provided.
-The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the PR fail to meet the established policy.
+The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the PR fail to meet the established policy unless audit mode is specified.

 There will be no note if no dependencies were added or modified for a given PR.
 If one or more dependencies are still processing (no results available), then the note will make that clear and the CI